Leogg22/Exchange-System/README.md

-# Currency Exchange System 💱
+# Currency Exchange System 💱 - HighSchool Project

 ## Overview
 The **Currency Exchange System** is a comprehensive application developed in Visual Studio using C#.
 This system allows users to view, calculate, and convert between different currencies in real time.
 Designed as a practical project, it prioritizes security, accuracy, and user-friendly interaction, making it ideal for anyone looking to handle foreign currency transactions or get updated exchange rate information.